 Downtown Notary Toronto is a mobile notary service and does not have an office.
 This lets us to keep our fees as low as possible and be flexible with our hours.
 We meet our clients at the following meeting points:

-Downtown Notary is not affiliated in any way with Starbucks or Tim Hortons.
+Downtown Notary is not affiliated in any way with Starbucks, Tim Hortons or b espresso bar.

 Find the meeting point closest to you using our helpful map.
 For more information on why Downtown Notary Toronto does not have an office, read our blog post.